 Giuseppe Loianno: Compared to previous works, our solution presents the following main differences.
 First, we developed a scalable and extensible architecture for controlling multiple vision-based quadrotors.
-We use the term scalable to refer to the ease of adding additional agents to the system without sacrificing overall performance.
-Second, this is the first time that perception, planning and control are combined for autonomous navigation of multiple interchangeable aerial vehicles (up to 12 quadrotors) without relying on GPS or an external motion capture system.
+We use the term “scalable” to refer to the ease of adding additional agents to the system without sacrificing overall performance.
+Second, this is the first time that perception, planning, and control are combined for autonomous navigation of multiple interchangeable aerial vehicles (up to 12 quadrotors) without relying on GPS or an external motion capture system.
 Finally, we use commercially available components and provide our source code online.
 This is the largest swarm of autonomous quadrotors that does not rely on motion capture or GPS position.
 We want anyone being able to realize experiments with multiple MAVs without the use of expensive motion capture systems.

 The paper mentions that "chalk and colored tape was applied to the floor to provide ample features for VIO tracking" for indoor experiments.
 How much is the real-world usefulness of the system constrained by the need for visual feature requirements?

-Yes, it is true we used chalk and colored tape while benchmarking inside the lab but, as you can see from the video, it works outdoors, and even in poorly lit environments.
+Yes, it is true we used chalk and colored tape while benchmarking inside the lab, but as you can see from the video, it works outdoors, and even in poorly lit environments.
 The real world is feature rich.
 Only human-made environments have clean, polished floors.

 Although only a VGA camera was used in this work, the quadrotors were equipped with much more sophisticated sensors.
 Is the performance of the swarm scalable with just the VGA camera and IMU, or would using other sensors be necessary?
 What is the minimum hardware requirement to make this work?

 We think it is scalable just with a single camera and IMU.
-Right now all the autonomy components are working onboard and for this reason we can have as many vehicles as we want compatibly with the space size.
-However, the other sensors like the stereo camera can be useful to map the environment and identify other vehicles on the fly to obtain a fully distributed solution.
+Right now all the autonomy components are working on board, and for this reason we can have as many vehicles as we want compatibly with the space size.
+However, the other sensors, like the stereo camera, can be useful to map the environment and identify other vehicles on the fly to obtain a fully distributed solution.

 It sounds like deployment of the swarm requires both a ground station and a careful initial setup of the drones at known offsets.
-How could the swarm made be easier to deploy and more independent of ground infrastructure?
+How could the swarm be made easier to deploy and more independent of ground infrastructure?

-In any multi robot deployment the robots need to know where the other robots are.
-We plan to use a localization algorithm that identifies each vehicle relative to its neighbors, with loop closure algorithms.
+In any multirobot deployment the robots need to know where the other robots are.
+We plan to use a localization algorithm that identifies each vehicle relative to its neighbors, with loop-closure algorithms.
 Remember that the vehicles can communicate with each other, and with a base station during flight.

 What are you working on next?